Tedmcm/freeport-nft-minter-tutorial/README.md

 # Minting NFTs on Polygon with Cere Freeport
 In this tutorial, you'll learn how to connect a React frontend to Cere Freeport's smart contracts using Metamask and the Freeport SDK.
 You will learn how to:

+* Setup a metamask-based login session with Cere DDC Gateway
-* Upload asset files (e.g., an image) to Cere's DDC.
+* Upload asset image files to Cere's DDC.
 * Locate and download this asset from Cere's DDC.
 * Mint NFTs using Cere Freeport.
 * Attach the content to the NFT.